Gourav-334/maltose/README.md

 Greetings readers!
 I am **Gourav**, and started ***DEC*** (formly **Maltose**) as an open-source project with aim of creating an assembler having intuitive syntax for assembly programmers, now with plan to scale it as complete **source-to-memory** toolchain.
 Current focus is limited to **x86 processors**.
 I know it is not going to be made immediately or easily, which resonates with most of the quality engineering pieces.
 I have tried to keep the documents as descriptive & clear as possible.
 Still for any doubt, you can reach me out through the links given in the **7th** section.

-All directories on this repositary have their own `README` file in `README ({path-to-dir}).md` format.
+All directories on this repositary have their own `README.md` file.
 This primarily explains the role of files & directories in that particular directory, which can help readers navigate easily through their desired focus area.
 While for parent/root directory, the information of its files & directories are mentioned in next section (**section 2**).

 ## 2. Features